 It’s finally happening!
-After three years of anticipation, join Brenna Bradbury of High Flying Retreats and Alexandra Baackes of Alex in Wanderland on an aerial adventure through Israel — we’ll explore the aerial, acro, pole, and circus communities of seaside Tel Aviv, then continue on an optional add-on adventure to Jerusalem and the Dead Sea!
+After three years of anticipation, join Brenna Bradbury of High Flying Retreats and Alexandra Baackes of Wander Women Retreats on an aerial adventure through Israel in which we’ll explore the aerial, acro, and circus communities of seaside Tel Aviv.

-Get ready to dive into workshops in aerial hammocks, lyra, and silks, plus pole dance and trapeze through the hottest city in the Middle East.
-Start each day with an aerial-strengthening or recovery yoga class — including one from atop a stand up paddle board — and end it sampling Tel Aviv’s best restaurants and epic nightlife.
+Get ready to dive into workshops in aerial hammocks, lyra, silks, and trapeze throughout the hottest city in the Middle East.
+Explore each day with an aerial-strengthening adventure — including one from atop a stand up paddle board — and end it sampling Tel Aviv’s best restaurants and epic nightlife.

-Can’t get enough?
-Extend your stay to join us for a whirl around some of the top sights of Israel, from the ancient Old City of Jerusalem to the infamously salty Dead Sea on our Pre-Retreat Jerusalem + West Bank Extension.
+Want more?
+Extend your stay and arrive early to join us for a whirl around some of the top sights of Israel, from ancient Old City of Jerusalem to the infamously salty Dead Sea on our Pre-Retreat Jerusalem + West Bank Extension.
 Still can’t get enough?
 Stick around for our Post-Retreat Pride Party Extension, including a wild seaside parade one day, and an epic day rave in Yarkon Park the next.

-A local photographer will be behind the lens every step of the way, ensuring everyone leaves with profile-picture worthy shots of themselves in the air, in their favorite asanas, and on epic adventures.
+A fabulous photographer will be behind the lens every step of the way, ensuring everyone leaves with profile-picture worthy shots of themselves in the air and on epic adventures.

-Please note that while this retreat is open to a variety of levels of yogis and aerialists, you must have a passion for aerial arts and a base-level of skill in at least one aerial apparatus before enrolling.
+Please note that while this retreat is open to a variety of levels of aerialists, you must have a passion for aerial arts and a base-level of skill in at least one aerial apparatus before enrolling.
 Having a confident inversion on your preferred apparatus is highly recommended.
-Feel free to contact Brenna or Alex to discuss your situation
+Feel free to contact Brenna or Alex to discuss your situation.

-• Five nights accommodation at a popular design hostel in Tel Aviv
+• Five nights accommodation at a chic design hotel in Tel Aviv

-• Four two hour aerial arts workshops with Brenna in silk, hammock, and hoop
+• Three aerial arts workshops with Brenna in silk, hammock, and hoop

-• One trapeze lesson with a local trapeze duo
+• One flying trapeze workshop with local trapeze artists

-• One stand up paddle board tour with a local surf goddess
+• One stand up paddle conditioning class with a local surf goddess

 • A custom welcome bag